Return to top

 • Vanilla Extract: Rich and pure vanilla extract is used to give this yummy french toast all the flavor it deserves.

-• Pure Maple Syrup: For a little bit of sweetness!
-You can also use brown sugar or coconut sugar.
+• Maple Syrup: You can also use brown sugar or coconut sugar.

-Vegan French Toast Toppings
+🔪 How To Make Vegan French Toast

 batter whisked in a bowl